-Students Teachers / Staff Whānau External Supports Will know what they are learning and why Be given a voice to talk about their learning Be encouraged to foster and develop aspirations Have access to kids speak to support their needs in Literacy and Mathematics.
-Have well informed planning and teaching Use PaCT as one of the rich, high impact tools that support a learner Share a learner's needs and strengths with their whānau Teachers meet with or contact whānau each term Aspiration sheets for whānau to connect with their child and the school PaCT Curriculum Online Te Mahau - curriculum advisors Local connections with iwi, kaumātua or whānau to develop our knowledge of Māori tikanga and reo
+Students Teachers / Staff Whānau External Supports Will know what they are learning and why.
+Be given a voice to talk about their learning.
+Be encouraged to foster and develop aspirations.
+Have access to kids speak to support their needs in Literacy and Mathematics.
+Have well informed planning and teaching.
+Use PaCT as one of the rich, high impact tools that support a learner.
+Share a learner's needs and strengths with their whānau.
+Teachers meet with or contact whānau each term as per the requirements in our Kamo Primary School Curriculum.
+Ensure whānau have the opportunities to connect with their child and the school.
+PaCT.
+Curriculum Online.
+Te Mahau - curriculum advisors.
+Local connections with iwi, kaumātua or whānau to develop our knowledge of Māori tikanga and reo.